 You can smell places in his books.
 You can never visit some of those places, partly because they existed long back in history and partly because they do not exist at all.
 You can smell the fishes in Calcutta in his Calcutta Chromosome, then travel to Sunderbans and explore their deep mangroves in his book The hungry tide and dance in Cambodia and experience the life of a rich teak merchant in Burma in The glass palace.
 One thing is for sure, you will never stop travelling with him as he is the travel blogger of Indian literature.
 The shadow lines has vivid elements from the tales of colourful cousin and the narrator paints a picture of London, so vivid that he recognizes it instantly when he visits London years later and Ghosh makes us believe that we can live and travel inside our head.
 I felt the same while reading about Canton in River of Smoke and I could live Canton in my head without even seeing a single picture of how it looked like in the 19th century.

 He has a unique mastery of languages.
 You will hear him talk in Bhojpuri at one moment, French in another, then in Bengali and sometimes in pidgin in his Ibis trilogy.
 In Gun Island, you will witness his knack for speaking Italian.
-In his book, An Antique Land, you will get to read a delightful account of Egyptian history from the eyes of an Indian.
+In his book, In an Antique Land, you will get to read a delightful account of Egyptian history from the eyes of an Indian.
 In an interview, he has talked how he had to learn Hebrew script to decipher the letters of the merchant which he has included in the same book.
 I wonder why this book is not as widely read as his other books.

 A notable thing about him is a wide range of themes he covers in his books.
 An example would be the Ibis trilogy, where he writes about Sati, oppression by the British, indentured labor system, untouchability, decline of princely states and opium trade, all in his first book of the trilogy, Sea of Poppies.
 He dives into a deep pool of scientific jargons and researches in Calcutta Chromosome.
 Another good thing about his work is how he connects his characters so really well, in the same book and in other books.
 The character development in his books is of the finest level and despite being from different in gender, nationality, language or ethnicity, to a reader, they would seem very familiar.
 A peculiar feature in his books is how he weaves the colonial issues with considerable depth and presents the situations as they were, without giving his own commentary.
 In a review in The New York Times, Pankaj Mishra describes Ghosh as one of few postcolonial writers “to have expressed in his work a developing awareness of the aspirations, defeats and disappointments of colonized peoples as they figure out their place in the world.”